fauconnier-n/EDA-Spotify-19000-songs/Readme.md

 # EDA of the Kaggle dataset "19,000 Spotify Songs"

  ***
-In this notebook we will explore the "19,000 Spotify Songs" dataset available on [Kaggle](https://www.kaggle.com/edalrami/19000-spotify-songs).
+This notebook is an EDA of the "19,000 Spotify Songs" dataset available on [Kaggle](https://www.kaggle.com/edalrami/19000-spotify-songs).
 It is mostly an excuse to try **[pandas-profiling](https://pandas-profiling.github.io/pandas-profiling/docs/)** on a dataset of a few thousands observations, and carry on the EDA after that. **Pandas-profiling is a library that generates (and export) html EDA reports automatically**.

 ***